-The Intel® RAID controller Write Back cache policy can be enabled on a logical drive basis when a RAID controller cache battery backup module (BBU) is installed.
+The write back cache policy for Intel® RAID Controllers can be enabled on a logical drive basis when a RAID controller cache battery backup module (BBU) is installed.
 The BBU will hold data in cache for a period of time in the case of a power interruption and then complete the data write to hard disk once power is returned.
 The amount of time the battery will hold data in cache is dependent on the controller memory and battery configuration; please check the specifications for the BBU solution being used.

 This applies to: